bolognesi88/avaj/README.md

 # avaj

+Recent java syntax enhancement were clearly made by compiler experts to masturbate other compiler experts.

+No one cares about the programmer.

-alternative experimental syntaxes for java just for fun
+This project tries alternative experimental syntaxes for java just for fun.

 https://docs.oracle.com/javase/specs/jls/se7/html/jls-18.html